vuestorefront/vue-storefront/packages/core/docs/shopify/use-product.md

 }

 ```
-- `loading` - a reactive object containing information about loading state of your `search` method
+- `loading` - a reactive object containing information about the loading state of your `search` method

 ## productGetters
 - `getName` - Get product name